DevanshiShah9/Face-Mask-Detection-for-COVID-19/README.md

 ## Goal

-Implemented during the COVID-19 pandemic, this project aimed to gain a deeper understanding of Computer Vision, specifically focusing on face mask detection using advanced technologies.
+Implemented during the COVID-19 pandemic, this project aimed to gain a deeper understanding of Computer Vision, while focussing on its utilization, contributing a practical solution while exploring new technologies.

 ## Tech Stack